iondbproject/iondb/README.md

 =========
 You might also be interested in our sister project, [LittleD - A relational database using 1kB of RAM or less](https://github.com/graemedouglas/LittleD).

+> **Note:** IonDB is entering a period of rapid development and restructuring for the next few months.
+See the [Collaboration](#collaboration) section for more information.

 #"What is this?"

 Currently in the Arduino world, there doesn't exist an associative array or map implementation that is both easy to use *and* performance competitive.
 There also is little support for disk based storage options that don't involve writing it yourself.
 IonDB is fast, functional, and offers disk based storage out of the box.